pdjr-signalk/pdjr-skplugin-devantech/README.md

 and relay output channels: the number and type of channels varies across the product range.

-The plugin represents DS module channel states as a Signal K paths of the form 'electrical.switches.bank.*address*.*index**type*.state'.
+The plugin represents DS module channel states as a Signal K path of the form 'electrical.switches.bank.*address*.*index**type*.state'.
 Where *address* is a representation of a DS module's IP address;
 *index* is the ordinal number of a channel on the DS module and